Pooler in Chatham County, Georgia — The American South (South Atlantic)

 Topics.
 This memorial is listed in this topic list: War, World II.
 A significant historical year for this entry is 1944.

 Location.
-32° 6.954′ N, 81° 14.246′ W. Marker is in Pooler, Georgia, in Chatham County.
+32° 6.954′ N, 81° 14.246′ W. Memorial is in Pooler, Georgia, in Chatham County.
+It can be reached from Bourne Ave.
 Located adjacent to I-95, Georgia exit 102, (US 80 east), at the Mighty Eighth Air Force Museum.
 Touch for map.
-Marker is at or near this postal address: 175 Bourne Avenue, Pooler GA 31322, United States of America.
+Memorial is at or near this postal address: 175 Bourne Avenue, Pooler GA 31322, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-"Stubborn Jean" (here, next to this marker); To The War Time Mothers of America (here, next to this marker); World's Top Mustang Ace (here, next to this marker); Capt.
+At least 8 other markers are within walking distance of this marker: "Stubborn Jean" (here, next to this marker); To The War Time Mothers of America (here, next to this marker); World's Top Mustang Ace (here, next to this marker); Capt.
 Alfred L. Goodman (here, next to this marker); Merle C. Olmsted (here, next to this marker); 93rd Bombardment Group (Heavy) (here, next to this marker); 1st Lt.
 Harlan Leroy Cook (here, next to this marker); Sittin' Pretty (here, next to this marker).
 Touch for a list and map of all markers in Pooler.

-Photographed By 492nd B.G.
+Photographed by 492nd B.G.

 2. Silver Chief